ZOOM Meeting Connection ID:Join Zoom Meeting

 1. Timezones and When to Join the Meeting: Check the time (at host location) and convert to your local time zone.
 This online tool might be helpful … https://www.thetimezoneconverter.com/ Join a few minutes early using the Meeting Connection I.D. provided to you and select Internet Audio.
 Although Zoom has the capability to connect with a landline or mobile phone, the connect by phone feature may be disabled by the meeting host, as sharing video with only a phone connection is not possible.

-2. Interruptions: In the rare event a technical problem (i.e. Internet or power outage affecting host or your own location) causes a meeting to end for you unexpectedly first try to rejoin the meeting.
-If unsuccessful after 10 minutes check back at this page for updates and alternate instructions.
+2. Interruptions: In the rare event a technical problem (i.e. Internet/ power outage affecting host or your location) causes a meeting to end unexpectedly first try to rejoin the meeting.
+If unsuccessful check your email for alternate instructions, (as in a backup host with new meeting connection details.)

 3. Zoom App Setup: If you are using a smartphone, tablet or iPad download the app from the Google Play Store or Apps Store.
 For computers (PC and Mac) check Zoom connecting options and downloads at https://zoom.us/download .
 Devices should be equipped with a webcam, microphone and speakers, or better yet headphones or earbuds.
 It is not necessary to set up your own Zoom account to join a meeting, but a free or subscription Zoom account is necessary to host your own meeting.
 To test your setup before joining a meeting go to https://zoom.us/test .
 (If you are using the application it s recommended to update the software on your computer or device to the latest version.